2014–2015 Season — 2300 Series

 Texas Parks & Wildlife on PBS and Cable

 About the Series

-Texas Parks & Wildlife is a weekly, half-hour program that airs on all the PBS stations throughout the Lone Star state, and a number of other public television stations around the country.
+Texas Parks & Wildlife is a weekly, half-hour program that airs on all the PBS stations throughout the Lone Star state, as well as a number of other public television stations around the country.
 You can also see the show on about 50 city government access channels across the state.
 October 2014 marks our 29th year on PBS

 Our hope is to inspire you to get outdoors and visit the natural places in our state.
 We want to provide a compelling reason for you to care about your outdoor and cultural heritage.
 Maybe you’ll even get involved and help preserve a piece of that heritage.
 It’s our hope that you’ll develop a new appreciation for the natural world, a world that’s right here in your backyard.
 Please join us as we explore the natural State of Texas.

 Broadcast rights to Texas Parks & Wildlife are free to all PBS affiliates throughout the United States.
 Our program is fed in HD every Wednesday at 3:30 pm, Central Standard Time.

 Satellite coordinates: 1630 ET/HD04, AMC 21 Ku23H, L-Band Freq = 1395.5MHz, SR = 6.250 MSps/ FEC: 3/4